 The distance to Köldulaugar geothermal area was only 1.2 km according to the sign.
 I wanted to see more of this area and couldn't stop taking photos of the beautiful nature surrounding me.

 After visiting the colourful geothermal area of Nesjalaugar, we followed the path uphill and into a beautiful gorge, Köldulaugagil, where we followed a creek and passed a small waterfall.
+The trail is rocky and narrow and you will have to step on stones to cross the creek.

 The trail is marked with sticks so you will not get lost in this area, but on the day we did this hike there was absolutely nobody around.